IT21807794-Sagar/Research-Project-CDAP-2025/README.md

 # Main Research Domain:Software System Technologies (SST)
 # Sub Research Domain: Elearning and Education[ELE]
-# Project ID:2025-69
+# Project ID:R25-069
-# Preschoolers' Adaptive Educational E-learning Platform
+# AI Powered Adaptive Educational E-learning Platform for Primary Schoolers

 ## Project Overview
 The goal of this research project is to create an advanced, adaptive e-learning platform especially for primary schoolers that improves early literacy abilities through social interaction and individualized learning experiences.
 Our platform tackles the problem of individual learning variations among preschoolers by utilizing artificial intelligence, machine learning, and collaborative learning concepts.
 It does this by offering customized instructional content that instantly adjusts to each child's distinct learning profile.